Inmate who died at HMP was accused killer Jonathan Henoche: sources | CBC News

 "We're thinking about them and their fellow officers," said Earle, who added the guards involved are not working Thursday.

-Henoche's next of kin has been notified, and the chief medical examiner is working to determine the cause of death.
+Henoche's next of kin have been notified, and the chief medical examiner is working to determine the cause of death.

 This is the third death at the correctional facility since August 2017.